AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ### Saving the data

-CodeConnect data are saved in the hard disk automatically after any command that changes the data.
+CodeConnect data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 [[Jump to Non-CLI Features]](#non-cli-features) <br/>
 [[Jump to Features]](#features)

 ### Editing the data file

-CodeConnect data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+CodeConnect data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div class="alert alert-danger" markdown="1">
 ❗<b>Warning:</b>